 In the News

-This week, the Harvard Law School Food Law and Policy Clinic published an updated version of its resource titled, Community Fridges: Legal Questions and Answers.
-This guide was written and […] The post FLPC Publishes Updated Legal Q&A on Community Fridges appeared first on Center For Health Law and Policy Innovation […]
+This week, the Harvard Law School Food Law and Policy Clinic published an updated version of its resource titled, Federal Liability Protection for Food Donation: Legal Fact Sheet.
+Because the […] The post FLPC Publishes Updated Legal Guide on Federal Liability Protections for Food Donation appeared first on Center For Health Law and Policy […]